-ECAL dimensions The ECAL barrel part consists of 8 staves, each with 5 trapezoidal modules.
-A barrel module contains 5 columns (a column is also named alveolus).
-The numbers of modules and alveoli are positional along the beam axis and chosen to be odd in number and symmetrically placed in order to avoid any pointing-like dead region at the azimuthal plane perpendicular to the beam direction at the interaction point (IP).
-The alveolus size is fixed to 186 mm by mechanical limits and by cost optimization considerations, in order to contain exactly two 6-inch wafers or one and a half 8-inch wafers.
-Integrating the alveolus size, walls of modules and contingencies, the barrel length adds up to 4700 mm in the beam direction (4900mm is used in the CEPC simulation).
-A gap of typically 70 mm (100 mm in the CEPC simulation) is left between the barrel sides and end-cap front parts.
+Structures The ECAL barrel section consists of 8 staves, each composed of 5 trapezoidal modules as shown in Figure 5.7.
+A barrel module contains 5 columns.
+The numbers of modules and columns are positioned along the beam line and chosen to be odd in number and symmetrically placed in order to avoid any pointing-like dead regions at the azimuthal plane perpendicular to the beam direction at the IP.
+The column size is 186 mm by mechanical limits and by cost optimization considerations, in order to contain exactly two 6-inch wafers or one and a half 8-inch wafers.
+Integrating the column size, walls of modules and contingencies, the barrel length adds up to 4700 mm in the beam direction.
+A gap of typically 100 mm is left between the barrel sides and endcap front faces.
 The precise dimension will depend on the amount of services for the ECAL, the HCAL and the tracker system (including power and DAQ cabling, cooling pipes, patch panels, etc.).

-The end-caps are made of quadrants of 2 modules one of 4 and one of 3 alveoli columns.
-Their inner radius is fixed by the ECAL ring at 400mm.
-With 7 alveoli columns, the end-cap outer radius is 1755mm.
-An overshoot of 32mm is left between the outer radius of the barrel and of the end-caps, in order to contain the EM shower impinging the region of overlap.
-This fixes the inner radius size of the ECAL barrel at 1498mm or 1530mm.
-For such a geometry, summing the barrel (200) and end-caps (56), 256 alveoli columns are needed.
-For 22 (resp.
-30) layers, and this yields 5632 (7680) alveoli, and as many detector slabs.
+The two endcap sections are made up of 4 quadrants, each of which is then made up of 2 modules with one of the modules containing 4 columns and other other 3 columns.
+The endcap inner radius is fixed by the ECAL ring at 400 mm.
+With 7 columns, the endcap outer radius is 2088 mm.
+An overshoot of 32 mm is kept between the outer radii of the barrel and of the endcaps, in order to contain the EM shower impinging the overlap region.
+This fixes the inner radius of the barrel section to 1843 mm.
+For the above structures, summing up all barrel and endcap sections, 256 ECAL columns are needed.